balena-os/balena-os/pages/docs/gettingstarted.md

 To Enable persistent logs in a running device, add `“persistentLogging”: true` to `/mnt/boot/config.json` and reboot.

-The journal can be found at  `/var/log/journal/` which is bind mounted to `root-overlay/var/log/journal` in the `balena-conf` partition.
+The journal can be found at  `/var/log/journal/` which is bind mounted to `root-overlay/var/log/journal` in the `resin-state` partition.
 When logging is not persistent, the logs can be found at `/run/log/journal/` and this log is volatile so you will loose all logs when you power the device down.

 ## Creating a Project from Scratch